Six steps you can take to manage stress and prevent burnout

 Burnout develops gradually over time.
 You might not know you’re heading towards it until it becomes severe.
 However, when you are on the path to burnout, it is likely that your body will send you warning signals.
 By learning to recognise these signs, you can take action early and prevent burnout from becoming chronic.
 Signs you may be approaching burnout include:

-• Avoidance behaviour, such as avoiding conversations or not completing tasks
+• Avoidance behaviour, such as steering clear of conversations or not completing tasks

 • Difficulty concentrating